AishwaryaGannoju/CurrencyConverter/README.md

 # CurrencyConverter
-INR to USD &amp; USD to INR
+Basic INR to USD conversion and vice versa. developed as a part of java development internship at LetsGrowMore